kiwix/kiwix-apple/README.md

 You can now launch the build from Xcode and use the iOS simulator or your macOS target.
 At this point the xcframework is not signed.

+## Deployment
+### Nightly to FTP
+Each night 01:32 am CET, we build our iOS and macOS apps.
+These are developer signed builds, notarized (a process required to install them outside of the app store) and uploaded to our FTP nightly folder.
+The files are versioned using the current date.

+### Weekly to TestFlight
+Mondays at 02:00 am CET, we build our apps, but only if there were code changes within the last week (any git commits to main).
+These are AppStore builds, which are uploaded to TestFlight, using the current app version from code (see `project.yml`).

+### On-demand TestFlight
+It is also possible to create TestFlight builds on-demand, by pushing a git tag starting with "testflight" to the repo.
+This will run the same process as the "weekly" build (we just do not need to wait a whole week).

+### Releasing to AppStore and FTP
+Once we are happy with the quality of the app in TestFlight, we can send it for approval to Apple.
+Once approved by Apple, we can release them to the AppStore.
+At the same time, we do want to release our macOS app via FTP as well.
+For this, we run our "Post App Release" workflow, which can be triggered by creating a Github Release, based on the git commit used for the TestFlight apps (the ones that were approved by Apple).
+The specific commit that triggered the (now approved) TestFlight app, can be found under Github Actions.
+This Github Release (based on this specific commit) will rebuild the macOS application and upload it to FTP to the release folder.
+Again, the purpose of this is to make the very same macOS app - which was released to the AppStore  - also available via FTP.

+### Last step
+If all that is done, we should create a PR, incrementing the version number of the project (see: `project.yml`), and the deployment cycle can start again.

 ## License

 [GPLv3](https://www.gnu.org/licenses/gpl-3.0) or later, see